pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "MarketsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class MarketsDataItem extends DataRecordsPublisherSubscriptionDataItem<Market> {
+export class MarketsDataItem extends RecordsPublisherSubscriptionDataItem<Market> {
     // (undocumented)
     getMarket(marketId: MarketId): Market | undefined;
     // (undocumented)